gegnew/aws-greengrass-pubsub-sdk-for-python/samples/README.md

 }
 ```
 **Notes:**
-* The GDK will create a unique Amazon S3 bucket name to host the component artifacts based on the bucket value, your account ID and the selected region.
+* The GDK will create a unique Amazon S3 bucket to host the component artifacts with the name based on the bucket value, your account ID and the selected region.
-* Using the given settings, the GDK will create a bucket named: **aws-greengrass-component-artefacts-[region]-[account-id]**.
+* Using the settings above, the GDK will create a bucket named: **aws-greengrass-component-artefacts-[region]-[account-id]**.
-* Each component will be given a unique folder and so you can use this S3 bucket setting globally for all AWS Greengrass components.
+* Each component will be given a unique folder and so you can use this S3 bucket globally for all AWS Greengrass components.
 * Your AWS Identity and Access Management (IAM) permissions must allow Amazon S3 bucket creation and publishing AWS IoT Greengrass components.

 ### Update the Component Recipe